stefior/rv-scraper/README.md

 # RV Data Scraper

-A set of scripts for scraping RV data from sites, formatting it, and uploading it to the database.
+A set of scripts for scraping RV data from sites, formatting it, and uploading it to a database.

 Workflow: extractAllSelectorLinks.js -> rvDataScraper.js -> autoPopulate.js